apollographql/docs/src/content/studio/data-privacy.md

 #### `response.data`

-As mentioned, Apollo Server **never** sends the contents of this field to Graph Manager.
+As mentioned, Apollo Server and Apollo Router **never** send the contents of this field to Studio.
 The responses from your GraphQL service stay internal to your application.

 #### `response.errors`

 By default, if Apollo Server sees a response that includes an `errors` field, it reports the values of the error's `message` and `locations` fields (if any) to Apollo Studio.

-You can use the [usage reporting plugin's `rewriteError` option](/apollo-server/api/plugin/usage-reporting/#rewriteerror) to filter or transform errors before they're stored in Studio.
+In Apollo Server, you can use the [usage reporting plugin's `rewriteError` option](/apollo-server/api/plugin/usage-reporting/#rewriteerror) to filter or transform errors before they're stored in Studio.
 Use this to strip sensitive data from errors or filter "safe" errors from Studio reports.

 ### Query operation strings

-Apollo Server reports the string representation of each query operation to Apollo Studio.
+Apollo Server and Apollo Router both report the string representation of each query operation to Apollo Studio.
 Consequently, **do not include sensitive data (such as passwords or personally identifiable information) in operation strings**.
 Instead, include this information in [GraphQL variables](#graphql-variables), which you can send selectively.

 ### GraphQL variables